zzsza/Awesome-Mobility-Machine-Learning-Contents/README.md

 - Machine Learning / Deep Learning Contents in Mobility Industry(Transportation)
 	- I collected it for the purpose of studying
 	- I selected paper with at least 10 citations or latest paper
-- Made by [Seongyun Byeon](https://github.com/zzsza) working at Socar(Korea Car Sharing Company)
+- Made by [Seongyun Byeon](https://github.com/zzsza) working at SOCAR(Korea Car Sharing Company)
-- Last modified date : 19.05.06
+- Last modified date : 19.06.25

 ---